mattfoster/puppet/README.md

 ## Usage

-Install Raspbian to your SD card.
-I'm using wheezy, because that gives me recent versions of ruby and collectd.
+Install [Raspbian](http://www.raspbian.org) to your SD card.
+I'm using wheezy, because that gives me recent versions of ruby and [collectd](http://collectd.org).

 Manually install the `collectd` rubygem.
 There's a [bug](http://projects.puppetlabs.com/issues/1398) in puppet which means you can't install two different types of package with the same name.

     sudo gem install collectd

+It may be possible to work around this by using puppet to manually run `gem install`, but I haven't gone down that route yet.

 Now install puppet: